1nkotb/bloodhound-import/README.md

 If the -du and -dp options are not specified, the tool will try to auto detect these values from the bloodhound config file.

-# Important for people running session loops for long period of time: the files tend to be pretty big and it takes quite a lot of time to import.
+## Important for people running session loops for long periods of time
+  The files tend to be pretty big and it takes quite a lot of time to import.

 Install jq and (sudo apt install jq) and sponge (sudo apt install moreutils).
 In my case, it reduced the session json file from 350MB to 2MB.